0north-eth/zero-north-vault/README.md

 ---

+### 🔐 How it works

+Every `.exe` is generated with:

+- A high-entropy cryptographic seed
+- Custom AES runtime logic
+- A static build timestamp embedded at generation time (`vault-genesis.txt`)
+- A SHA-256 logic fingerprint (`vaultproof.json`)

+You receive:
+- A .zip that packs up your encryption `.exe`
+- A proof-of-build artifact
+- A unique cipher engine that runs fully offline

+---

-### 🛠 Usage
+### Usage

 This repo contains the **frontend only, sorry.**.

 To use the full system:
-1. Visit my Devpost website (currently keeping hidden because I think my droplet would blow up)
-2. Fetch your vault with my API and I'll generate you an encryption environment
+1. Check the demo vaults in my deployments
-3. Encode or decode strings using your `.exe`
+2. Encode or decode strings using your `.exe`
-4. Optionally verify build authenticity using `verifyProof.js`
+3. Optionally verify build authenticity using `verifyProof.js`
-5. Profit?

 ---